-Ball rolling – If you are unable to see a massage therapist regularly then roll the foot over a ball or rolling pin or similar to help stretch and apply myofascial release.
+- If you are unable to see a massage therapist regularly then roll the foot over a ball or rolling pin or similar to help stretch and apply myofascial release.

 - If the pain becomes worse then drop back to phase 1.

 Phase 2 exercises

 - Read more on specific stretching exercises for plantar fasciitis.

-- Start off by walking and increasing the distance and speed you walk until you can walk at a fast pace for at least 30 minutes with no pain.
+- Start off by walking and increase the distance and speed you walk until you can walk at a fast pace for at least 30 minutes with no pain.